YOUR PRIVACY MATTERS TO SPEECHY

-For the purposes of data protection legislation, we are the data controller and we will process your personal data in accordance with the General Data Protection Regulation (EU) 2016/679 and national laws which relate to the processing of personal data.
+For the purposes of data protection legislation, we are the data controller and we will process your personal data in accordance with the General Data Protection Regulation (EU) 2016/679 and national laws that relate to the processing of personal data.

-We will collect details such as name, address, telephone number, other contact details, details of your order requirements and bank details when you order goods or services from us either via our site, on the telephone or by email.
+We will collect details such as name, address, telephone number, other contact details, details of your order requirements, and bank details when you order goods or services from us either via our site, on the telephone, or by email.
 We will use this information to process your order and comply with our contractual obligations.

 We will retain your ordering information as long as we require this to provide you with the goods or services ordered from us and for a period of up to 7 years afterwards.

 Your editorial content (e.g. inspirationnaire and speech drafts) will be kept on file until it is signed off by you.
-As standard, within 6 months of completion, we will delete your emails to Speechy and your speech from our files (we keep it for that duration as some clients come back to us with last-minute amendments, additional thank yous or quite simply because they’ve lost it!).
+As standard, within 6 months of completion, we will delete your emails to Speechy and your speech from our files (we keep it for that duration as some clients come back to us with last-minute amendments, additional thank yous, or quite simply because they’ve lost it!).
 However, you can ask us to delete your speech as soon as you’ve signed it off or contact us after the wedding to delete it then.